 Salt Lake City, USA

 Washington, DC, USA

-Cities4Forests is also endorsed by the Brazilian National Front of Mayors and Jalisco State, Mexico.
+Cities4Forests is also endorsed by the Brazilian National Front of Mayors and Mexican states of Guanajuato and Jalisco.

 WRI is a global research organization that spans more than 50 countries, with offices in the United States, Brazil, China, India, Indonesia, Mexico and more.
 Our more than 700 experts and staff work closely with leaders to turn big ideas into action at the nexus of environment, economic opportunity and human well-being.

 Pilot Projects Design Collective is a systems thinking and design consultancy based in Montreal and New York City.
 We help organizations ‘co-create a better world’ through inventive projects combining culture, infrastructure and the natural environment.
 Pilot Projects has expertise in architecture, urbanism, participatory design, project assessment and forest ecology, with services ranging from visioning and facilitation to complete project design and implementation.
 Co-create with us: www.pilot-projects.org

 Based in Brussels and Barcelona, REVOLVE is a communication group fostering cultures of sustainability.
 REVOLVE publishes an award-winning quarterly international magazine, curates content and provides services for creating greater impact.
 Start revolving: http://revolve.media/